 When a plant's coolant system fails, a bigger leak means a bigger problem.
 Currently, every nuclear plant in the world has an Emergency Core Cooling System (ECCS), which automatically takes appropriate actions if it detects a break.

+But in the unlikely event that the ECCS fails, human intervention is still needed.
 To respond in the right way to a live leak, operators have to understand the size and severity of it.
 And it's for these moments that Professor Becerra's new systems are being developed.

 They'll detect when a leak in the coolant system has taken place and, through the use of neural network computer models trained with transient data from simulated breaks, provide a numerical estimate of the severity of the break.